Hackgodybj/C2_Server_Encrypted_-_Advance/README.md

 # Python-C2-Server
 Python C2 Server is a multi client C2/post exploitation framework with some spyware features.
 Powered by Python 3.8.
 6 and QT Framework.
+This program is in still development phase you may encouter some bugs.

 ## Basic Understating